Scarab & Sterling Art Deco Brooch by Walter Lampl

 3" x 1 1/2"

 c.1925-1930 (based on signature in block lettering, per van Hoover)

 van Hoover, p.17

-This 1920s brooch’s sterling silver branches, leaves, and settings support the scarab flowers of chrysoprase, tiger’s eye, carnelian, amethyst and clear quartz glass, which all celebrate this quintessential Art Deco motif.
+This 1920s scarab brooch has sterling silver branches, leaves, and settings that support the flowers of chrysoprase, tiger’s eye, carnelian, amethyst and clear quartz glass, which all celebrate this quintessential Art Deco motif.
 This colorful and versatile brooch has a roll-over safety clasp.
 Walter Lampl’s pieces are coveted by collectors because of the high quality of his jewelry.
-This brooch looks great with my Art Deco earrings in chrysoprase and crystal, depending on which color in the brooch you wish to emphasize – scroll down to see them.
-Or wear your own amethyst, carnelian, or tiger’s eye studs.
+This brooch brooch is no longer available, but a scarab bracelet is – scroll down to see it.

 ArchivesThis vintage scarab bracelet has sterling silver links and mounts with molded-glass stones.
 The colors are tiger’s eye, chrysoprase, carnelian, lapis lazuli, and variegated agates.
 This piece is a celebration of a quintessential Art Deco motif.
 By the well-known maker W.E.
 Richards, this jewel closes with a spring-ring clasp.
 The multi-colored agates are unusual, and the variety of colors and classic design make this bracelet extremely versatile.
 You could emphasize one of the colors by wearing earrings or a necklace that matches one of the stones.
 Scroll down to see some suggestions.
 This bracelet was made in the 1920s or in the 1950s, during an Art Deco Revival when scarab bracelets were again all the rage.USD$225.00